AEA/SPC Rules

 4. Each team must go through their entire roster of players before anyone can shoot for a second time.

-1. Male MUST place a tournament sticker on the middle front portion of their helmet.
+1. MALE players must place a tournament sticker on the middle, front portion of their helmet.

-2. NO more than two (2) males on the ice at any times (excluding the goalie).
+2. NO more than two (2) men on the ice at ANY time.
 This applies to when you pull the goalie as well.
-(Face-off Outside the Zone)

 johnson cup (rcoed)